 Disabled children in Kenya and in other developing countries suffer greatly.
 Lack of resources, training and poverty leave many disabled children and their carers in great difficulty.
 Many children suffer long term chronic conditions with multiple disabilities.

 At Doctors Worldwide we started a project supporting disabled children as part of our HappyKids Program.
-Our work is based in Mombasa and the Coast province of Kenya.
-In collaboration with Cerebral Palsy Foundation of Kenya, our joint staff support a total of 66 disabled children of all ages including 10 families in rural areas.
+Our work was based in Mombasa and the Coast province of Kenya.
+In collaboration with Cerebral Palsy Foundation of Kenya, our joint staff supported a total of 66 disabled children of all ages including 10 families in rural areas.

-We provide rehabilitative therapies and free healthcare to the children.
-Educational support and learning is undertaken by Cerebral Palsy Foundation.
+We provided rehabilitative therapies and free healthcare to the children with educational support and learning undertaken by the Cerebral Palsy Foundation.